 Grade D: Challenging

-Challenging graded treks are more difficult than strenuous.
+Challenging treks are more difficult than strenuous.
 It is almost an expedition.
-These are for the really adventurous minded, determined people.
+These are for the adventurous and determined people.

 These treks can be 3 weeks to a month long.
-It can require camping in some remote, wild part of Nepal and/ or some climbing experience.
+It can require camping in some remote, wild part of Nepal and some climbing experience.

-Trails that include peak trekking like Island Peak climbing or Mera Peak climbing are also Grade D trekking.
+Trails that include peak climbing like Island Peak climbing or Mera Peak climbing are also Grade D trekking.

 Steep climbs that may need rope climbing, exposed paths, high passes and glacier crossing demand high physical fitness and mental preparedness.

-To name, Dhaulagiri Circuit Trek, Kanchenjunga, Ganja La Pass Trekking, Everest Three Passes, Everest Base Camp with Island Peak are some of the Grade 4 treks.
+To name, Dhaulagiri Circuit Trek, Kanchenjunga, Ganja La Pass Trekking, Everest Three Passes, Everest Base Camp with Island Peak are some of the Grade D treks.

-People travelling above 2400m are susceptible to AMS.
+People traveling above 2400m are susceptible to AMS.

 However, many people are not aware of this and lose their lives over what is easily preventable.
-Therefore, know and tell others about AMS.
+So, know and tell others about AMS.
 Particularly, to those who love to trek or ski.

 What is AMS?

-AMS is how our body reacts to the lower air pressure and lower concentration of oxygen at high altitude.
+AMS is the problem one faces when at high altitudes.
+It is how our body reacts to the lower air pressure and lower concentration of oxygen at high altitude.

-If your head hurts along with one of other symptoms like nausea, lethargy, loss of appetite, quick breathing (despite no physical exertion) and/ or increase in pulse, then know that you are suffering from AMS.
+If your head hurts along with one of the other symptoms like nausea, lethargy, loss of appetite, quick breathing and increase in pulse, then know that you are suffering from AMS.